 Policies and practices

-Our homeowners’ insurance pricing is based on external factors such as local historical weather patterns, the cost of labor and building materials, and the home’s age, along with homeowners policy preferences such as deductible amount.
+Our homeowners insurance pricing is based on external factors such as weather patterns, the cost of labor and building materials, and the home’s age, along with homeowners policy preferences such as deductible amount.

-Allstate offers several ways to reduce customers’ premiums, including discounts for insuring their car and home with Allstate, maintaining a safe driving record, using Drivewise® to encourage and reward safe driving behaviors, and Milewise, our pay-per-mile auto insurance.
-Customers may also get credit for installing home safety features like smoke detectors and security systems.
+Allstate offers several ways for customers to reduce premiums, including discounts for insuring their car and home with Allstate, maintaining a safe driving record, using Drivewise® to encourage and reward safe driving behaviors, and through Milewise, our pay-per-mile auto insurance.
+Customers may also get credit for installing home safety and protection features like smoke detectors, water sensor devices and security systems.

-For auto insurance, we use information such as driving records, location and vehicle type to provide accurate and competitive prices.
-Over time, we expect to use more data from our telematics tools to develop auto insurance prices.
-Using telematics, the science of collecting data through sensors in a vehicle, Allstate rewards customers with lower premiums for safe driving.
-By analyzing a customer’s average driving patterns, we can promote better public safety habits like following the speed limit and avoiding hard braking.
+We use information such as driving records, driving and braking speed and vehicle type to provide accurate and competitive auto insurance prices.
+Telematics, the science of collecting driving behavior data through sensors, help us provide Allstate customers who drive safely with lower premiums.
+By analyzing a customer’s driving patterns, we can promote better public safety habits like following the speed limit and avoiding hard braking.

 Programs and performance